SatyrFarm/SatyrFarm.github.io/quickstart.md

 - The SF Windpump automatically fills up the nearest water tower. the Water Tower can automatically water everything if you have autoWater enabled
 - The SF Rack and Fridge are for storing harvested items for longer term.
 Animal feeders can automatically take items from them if you turn on the  AutoFood option.
 - The names of the objects starting with "SF " must not be changed.
 The names are important for the functipning of the farm.
 - **DO  NOT TAKE BUCKETS IN INVENTORY, THEY WILL BECOME UNUSABLE**.
 Put them in the storage barrels instead.
-(This is not like G&S).
-Only the animals can be taken to inventory and they will not starve while they are in inventory although they will keep growing.

 ### Animals